Jython¶

 from pygrametl.JDBCConnectionWrapper import JDBCConnectionWrapper

-# Java classes used must be imported into the program
+# The Java classes used must be explicitly imported into the program

 import java.sql.DriverManager

-# The actual database connection is handled using a JDBC connection
+# The actual database connection is handled by a JDBC connection

-# As PEP 249 and JDBC connections are different must JDBCConnectionWrapper
+# As PEP 249 and JDBC connections provide different interfaces, is it

 conn = JDBCConnectionWrapper(jdbcconn=jconn)

-# The instance of FactTable connects to the table "facttable" in the
+# This instance of FactTable manages the table "facttable" in the

-# database using the default connection wrapper we just created
+# database using the default connection wrapper created above

 factTable = FactTable(